Berlin with Children: Pedagogical Tips

 For a close encounter with nature, plan a trip to the Grunewald forest and walk to the former hunting castle of the Prussian kings.
 You can also go for a walk in the Suedgelaende Nature Park, where classical and alternative cultures coexist.
 Both trips become adventure expeditions with many surprises along the way.
 More centrally, you might consider a trip to Berlin Zoo, a huge, well-equipped complex with a feeding area for children.

 As far as museums are concerned, you should visit the Museum of Technology and its extension, the Spectrum Museum.
-The former takes the form of vast warehouses full of old locomotives, aircraft cabins and various machinery.
-The second is a fully interactive science experiment and play area.
+The former takes the form of vast warehouses full of old locomotives, aircraft cabins, and various machinery.
+The latter is a fully interactive science experiment and play area.
 Then, for children under 6, I highly recommend the Labyrinth Children's Museum, which combines discovery and fun.

 There are two addresses to keep in mind to amaze children and pique their curiosity.
 First, the Natural History Museum with its imposing dinosaur skeletons.
 Secondly, the Neues Museum for a look at the Egyptian exhibits.
 Both of these outings can be made to look like indoor walks.

 Finally, for a physical workout, head to the city swimming pool at the Olympic Stadium.
 In the shadow of the National Socialist architecture, the atmosphere in the former Olympic pools is striking.
-A sporting moment with a double reading of the place.
+A sporting moment with a dual interpretation of the place.